Gunkanjima: Nagasaki’s Abandoned Battleship Island

 This is what Gunkanjima looks like from the sea.
 You can feel the pre-landing elation from the screen.

 With your cursor on the screen, click and drag the screen and try moving around.
-The scenery will move in all directions as if you would be turning your head to explore it.
+The scenery will move in all directions as if you were turning your head to explore it.

 Landed on Gunkanjima!